 Pickering Public Library ("the Library") considers its employees to be its most valuable resource and is committed to protecting the occupational health and safety of all employees.
+The Library acknowledges it has a statutory duty to take all reasonable precautions to protect employees, contractors, volunteers, and all other individuals' onsite and will make every effort to provide a safe and healthy work environment for all staff.
 The Library considers mental health to be an important component of the overall health and safety of employees.
-The Library is committed to creating awareness and to the prevention of mental health issues in the workplace, in consultation with the appropriate committees and the Union through use of appropriate programs and resources.
+The Libraryand is committed to creating awareness and to the prevention of mental health issues in the workplace, in consultation with the appropriate committees and the Union through use of appropriate programs and resources.
+This policy outlines the responsibilities of all parties in maintaining a safe and healthy work environment.